 Expenses on an in-house app developer

-Expenses on a freelance app developer
+Expenses on a freelancer

 This option is the cheapest one for an employer as you’ll only have to pay hourly rates to your employees.
 In this case, you avoid all the expenses connected to insurances, pensions, paid leaves, etc. On the other hand, this type of cooperation works the best only for short or very simple projects.
 Otherwise, the number of communication challenges you’ll face and a lack of a competent and well-knit team will give you too much trouble.

-Expenses on an outsource app development company
+Expenses on an outsource software development company

 - When you hire an in-house team, you should be ready to bear lots of expenses like paid leaves, insurances, benefits, annual payments to retirement funds, etc. When resorting to an outsource company, you only pay for a particular service.
 When the service is rendered and paid for, no extra expenses fall upon you.;